-Alfa Romeo’s history starts all the way back in 1910, when Cavalier Ugo Stella got the shares of an Italian plant for a French car maker.
-Cavalier Ugo Stella changed and renamed this plant, cementing the Italian manufacturer down in the history books.
+The Alfa Romeo history begins back in 1910 when Cavalier Ugo Stella got shares of an Italian plant of a French car maker.
+Stella renamed this plant, cementing the Italian manufacturer’s place in the history books.
 The new name?
 Anonima Lombarda Fabbrica Automobili, which, when shortened, is A.L.F.A., or “Alfa.”

 It’s widely agreed that Italian automotive plants started in the 1880s, and Alfa Romeo helped pave the way for a boom in Italian automotive manufacturing.
-Learn more about Alfa’s history below.
+Learn more about Alfa Romeo history below.

 The 1950s and 60s: Alfa Romeo Hits the United States

 Due to Alfa Romeo’s widespread success in Europe during the early half of the 20th century, Alfa Romeo was imported to the United States by Max Hoffman in the mid-1950s.
 By 1961, Alfa Romeo started importing vehicles to the United States.

 70s Onward: Alfa Romeo’s Historic Innovations

 In Europe in 1986, Alfa Romeo was sold to the FIAT group, and its Italian center moved near Milan, Italy.
 The center dealt with significant projects like the 145.
 In 1987, Alfa Romeo’s Alfa 164 landed Across the pond in the United States and left a memorable impression on drivers from coast to coast.